rbtsv/Efficient-MILP-Approaches-to-Dynamic-Path-Restoration/Readme.md

 We considered the modulation schemes from the paper [Lightpath Management in SDN-Based Elastic Optical Networks With Power Consumption Considerations](https://www.researchgate.net/publication/321952636_Lightpath_Management_in_SDN-Based_Elastic_Optical_Networks_With_Power_Consumption_Considerations?enrichId=rgreq-9930aaf6f78f60cc156a0f4c0091e69c-XXX&enrichSource=Y292ZXJQYWdlOzMyMTk1MjYzNjtBUzo1NzQ2MjQxMjA0Nzk3NDRAMTUxNDAxMjQ3NDM2Ng%3D%3D&el=1_x_3&_esc=publicationCoverPdf) by Yu Xiong et al, which also mentions the modulation scheme 16-QAM with the bound 625 km.
 We do not consider this modulation scheme since this bound is too short for our needs.

 So a test case of the first kind is described by the network and modulation scheme, and a test case of the second kind also depends on a broken link.
 In each test cases we use the same modulation scheme for each demand, but our method allows consideration of demands with different modulation schemes as well.
 Even for the chosen approach we have  10 routing schemes and 223 test cases, so it is enough for our analysis.
-Our approach of tests generation allowed us to consider the following test cases of the first kind:
+Our approach of test generation allowed us to consider the following test cases of the first kind:

 - **USNET**